OniDaito/S9Lab/_posts/2015-10-26-smartwatch-part1.markdown

 I have an issue with smart-watches.
 Watches in general fall into one of two categories: a tool to tell the time, or a fashion statement.
 Increasingly, I believe the latter category is larger than the first.
 With the advent of the iWatch, Pebble and the like, fashion and making a statement has moved into technology.
 It's not quite a new thing but nevertheless, it's something I'm not too fond of.
 My solution?
 Make your own smartwatch.

 There is a precedent for this.
-Steve Wozniack sports [a pretty fly nixie tube watch](https://www.youtube.com/watch?v=m4R3hODnTGo) which he made himself.
+Steve Wozniack sports [a pretty fly nixie tube watch](https://www.youtube.com/watch?v=m4R3hODnTGo).
 It's pretty cool, but also a statement of sorts too.
+I believe there is quite an underground scene of custom electronics watches.
 I've been meaning to up my game with electronics anyway, so I've been working on a few initial prototypes.

 ![smartwatch](https://c1.staticflickr.com/1/670/22444952516_f5550abeb0.jpg)